310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 and at one point, i [heard] that she was going to have time in her [schedule] for my outfit, so i knew i had to take the chance to [plead] for it before then.

-after all, the rest of ryuseitai received their [personal outfits]~♪
+after all, the rest of ryuseitai received their [personalized outfits]~♪
 {% endbubble %}

 {% bubble Rei %}